ameysh/5iveBit-website/README.md

 # 5iveBit (Planspiel Company)

 This GitHub repository hosts the website of 5iveBit.
-This is a part of our TU Chemnitz University's MSc Web Engineering Planspiel module and not a real company.
+This is a part of our TU Chemnitz MSc Web Engineering Planspiel module and not a real company.

 # Collaborators: